rjduran/cm-code/rpi/README.md

 _I suspect armv8 will work on the new edition (Raspberry Pi 3 model B+) of the device but have not tested it yet._

 To install, locate an ARM version that will work from [Node.js Downloads](https://nodejs.org/en/download/).
 Look for the Linux Binaries (ARM) and right click on ARMv6 or ARMv7 to copy the link address.
 You will need the URL in the next command.
+I have listed out the commands needed to install node for convenience.

 Commands Used